trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin9.png
    :scale: 100%

-   System Tray with several docked applications (Quassel IRC, PC Mixer, etc.).
+   : System Tray with several docked applications

 Provides an area on the panel for dockable applications, seen in :numref:`Figure %s <luminapanelplugin9>`.
 Applications can be sent to